codesurfers/codesurfers.github.io/links/index.md

 [Beej's Guide to Network Programming Using Internet Sockets](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html)

-A humorous guide to get started with network programming.
+A humorous guide to get started with network programming in C.

 ## CS